wecollab8/wecollab8.github.io/_services/security.md

 Our consultants work with clients to understand their security needs & deliver security solutions that improve their security posture and manage their threat landscape.

+## Open Standards Security

+We adopt open industry standards for security and SSO to simplify integration and management.

+* JWT - JSON Web Token
+* OAuth 2.0 for web authentication and authorization
+* SAML Standards

 ## CA Layer7 Management Suite

 We work with organizations to secure and govern their API and Web assets with